tomvantilburg89/RickAndMortyChallenge/README.md

 - `BAXRMC-30` Update navigation template to accomodate Locations, Episodes and Characters
     - added navigation items and updated homepagecontroller with lipsum generated text
 - `BAXRMC-32` Make twig template for pagination on all views
     - Create pagination view and add it to the CharacterController index template
+    - Added pagination template and added to characters index
+    - Added pagination to episodes index and altered pagination template
+    - added pagination to locations index

 ---